bertreb/pimatic-dummies/README.md

     program manual | program auto
 `
 With this device you get the maximum thermostat functionality in Google Assistant.
 For that this device can be added in pimatic-assistant.
 Real heaters and coolers can be connected via rules based on the DummyThermostat variables.

 The variables to be set:
 `
 - setPoint: The target temperature in heat or cool mode.
 The first input in gui.
-- setPointLow: The Low target temperature in heatcool mode.
+- setPointLow: The low target temperature in heatcool mode.
 Below that value the heater will turn on.
 The second input in the gui.
-- setPointHigh: The High target temperature in heatcool mode.
+- setPointHigh: The high target temperature in heatcool mode.
 Above that value the cooler with turn on.
 The third input in the gui
 - eco: Set the whole thermostat in eco state
 - power: Switch the thermostat on or off
 - mode: The current mode of the heater (heat,heatcool or cool)